gromnitsky/alt-30-seconds-of-code/c/snippets/join.md

 * `separator`: a string to separate each pair of adjacent elements of the array.

-The result is malloc'ed & should can be freed.
+The result is malloc'ed & should be freed.

 ```c
 typedef char *list[];